gabrielazanova/ApiSolutionWolfpack/README.md

             "location": {"x":51.449409,"y":5.494774}
         }

-GET: api/Wolves
+GET: api/Wolves - returns all added wolves and their basic information

-GET: api/Wolves/id
+GET: api/Wolves/id - returns wolf by id with detailed information

-PUT: api/Wolves/id
+PUT: api/Wolves/id - updates a wolf by id

-DELETE: api/Wolves/id
+DELETE: api/Wolves/id - deletes a wolf by id.
+If the wolf was part of a pack - it is deleted from the pack.
+If it was the last wolf of the pack - the pack is deleted as well.

-GET: api/Wolves/id/location
+GET: api/Wolves/id/location - returns the location of a wolf by id

-PATCH: api/Wolves/id/location
+PATCH: api/Wolves/id/location - updates the location of a wolf by id

-sample:
+sample request body:

         {
           "x":1.2,
           "y":3.4567
         }

 ## WolfPacks

-POST: api/WolfPacks
+POST: api/WolfPacks  - adds a relation between wolf and a pack.
+If it is a new pack - it adds it to the packs table.

-sample -
+sample request body:

         {
           "wolfid":1307436,
           "packname":"Alpha"
         }

-GET: api/WolfPacks
+GET: api/WolfPacks - returns packs with their respective wolves.

-GET: api/WolfPacks/packname
+GET: api/WolfPacks/packname - returns the wolves in a pack by packname

-GET: api/WolfPacks/packname/id
+GET: api/WolfPacks/packname/id - returns information about a wolf by id in a pack by packname

-DELETE: api/WolfPacks/packname
+DELETE: api/WolfPacks/packname - deletes a pack by packname.
+Deletes all relations with the pack and the wolves and deletes the pack from table packs.

-DELETE: api/WolfPacks/packname/id
+DELETE: api/WolfPacks/packname/id - deletes a wolf by id from a pack by packname.
+If it was the last wolf, it deletes the pack.

 ## Packs

-GET: api/Packs
+GET: api/Packs - returns a list of packs

-GET: api/Packs/packname
+GET: api/Packs/packname - returns the name of one pack by packname

-DELETE: api/Packs/packname
+DELETE: api/Packs/packname - deletes a pack by packname.
+All relations of wolves with the pack are also deleted.